-The intent of this policy is to ensure that CCUS Staff, Employees, and Trainees are expected to adhere to the highest ethical standards when they participate in educational endeavors.
-This policy applies to CCUS Staff, Employees and Trainees who are responsible for educating, and to trainees and other learners who work and/or learn at CCUS as part of their career development.
-The complete Conflict of Interest in Education Policy.
+The intent of the provisions in the Policy Implementation section below are ensure that Target Group Staff, Employees and Trainees adhere to the highest ethical standards when they participate in educational endeavors.
+This policy applies to Target Group Staff, Employees and Trainees who are responsible for educating, and to trainees and other learners who work and/or learn at our Organization as part of their career development.

+View the complete Policy VII - Conflict of Interest in Education Policy.